Martijncvv/crypto-explorer-extension/README.md

 - Show clickable , done
 - Display price at certain marketcap; if x has same MC a y then x price is z, done
 - More smooth chart transition, done
+- Another little addition could be have a # next to the market cap rank; WOO #166, done

+- When you search for a new coin, I think the dropdown with the coin name should be highlighted so its more obvious to click; pointer change implemented

+* USD chart \$BTRFLY out of range

+FUTURE

-- Connect LunaCrush; show top influencers and recent trend stats; read top tweets.
+- Connect LunaCrush; show top influencers and recent trend stats; read top tweets; paid API needed.
-- USD chart \$BTRFLY out of range